Fos-R/Fos-R/public/config_doc.md

 hosts:
   - hostname: host1 # Optional.
 The hostname of the host.
     os: Linux # Optional (default value: Linux).
 The OS of the host
-    activity: 0.8 # Optional (default value: 1.0).
-The activity level of the host.
-1 is the baseline, < 1 means less activity than usual, and > 1 means higher activity
+    usage: 0.8 # Optional (default value: 1.0).
+The usage intensity of the host.
+1 is the baseline, < 1 means less usage than usual, and > 1 means higher usage
     type: server  # Optional (default value: "server" if there is at least one service, "user" otherwise).
 Whether this host is used by a user and is a server.
 Can be either "server" or "user"
+    client: # Optional (default value: all available services if type is "user", none otherwise).
+Specify what services the host is a client of.
+The protocols must be written in lowercase.
+        - http
+        - https
+        - ssh
     interfaces:
       - mac_addr: 00:14:2A:3F:47:D8 # Optional.
 The MAC address of that interface
         services: # Optional (default value: empty list).
 The list of available services